The Ioto device agent can be utilized in a variety of use cases:

 IoT Cloud Agent

-Device management from the cloud typically requires the MQTT protocol and an understanding of the MQTT topics supported by cloud provider.
+Device management via the cloud typically requires the MQTT protocol and an understanding of the MQTT topics supported by cloud provider.

 The Ioto agent is pre-integrated with the AWS Cloud and is easily configured to enable MQTT communications with AWS IoT Core.

-Ioto pre-integrates with a wide set of AWS services including: DynamoDB, IoT Core rules, IoT Shadows, S3, CloudWatch Logs, and CloudWatch metrics.
+Ioto supports a wide set of AWS services including: DynamoDB, IoT Core rules, IoT Shadows, S3, CloudWatch Logs, and CloudWatch metrics.
 Using IoT rules, you can also direct messages and data to many other AWS services.

 - Send messages to AWS IoT and other services via MQTT.